Follow our in-depth guide to master the art of creating a private blog network.

 Virtual Private Servers

 A VPS appears to the user as a dedicated server but actually has the ability to serve multiple websites.
 One single computer can have many VPSs, each with its own operating system that can run the hosting software for you.
-There are a variety of VPS providers that sell VPSs for between $12-$15 annually.
+There are a variety of VPS providers that sell VPSs starting from $5 per month.
 We recommend you ensure that the provider you go with has been in business for a significant amount of time, ensuring reliability and high-quality services.

 Common Web Hosts